lejpiodan-ux/Portfolio_Dashboards_Power_Bi/README.md

 # Favourite project

 My most comprehensive and engaging project is 'Ecommerce', which demonstrates a complete end-to-end data pipeline.
 I managed the entire ETL process: from extracting messy, unstructured data from Kaggle, through advanced cleaning and transformation using Python, Excel, and SQL (SSMS), to delivering a final, interactive dashboard in Power BI.
-This project showcases my ability to integrate multiple technologies to turn raw data into meaningful business insights."
+This project showcases my ability to integrate multiple technologies to turn raw data into  good looking dashboards

 "KajoData x Data Acolyte" is my second favourite project, where I presented my UX skills across more advanced analytics